SandboxElectronics/Audio_Shield/README.txt

 4. Return to the Sketch -> Import Library menu.
 You should now see the library at the bottom of the drop-down menu.
 It is ready to be used in your sketch.

-5. As this library have a dependency on another Sandbox Electronics Library - UART_Bridge.
+5. As this library has a dependency on another Sandbox Electronics Library - UART_Bridge.
 The same steps 1-4 should be used to install that library if it is not already installed.
 The library can be downloaded at https://github.com/SandboxElectronics/UART_Bridge/blob/master/UART_Bridge.zip?raw=true.

 The installed library should be under:
  - My Documents\Arduino\libraries\ (on Windows)